 ★ What other resources are available locally to help with a large function such as a wedding?

 We have hosted a wedding party of over 100 people.
 Please see below information on Wedding Planning or contact us.
 We provide lots of information for anyone wanting to do it yourself our you can work with one of our reasonably priced Wedding Planners.

 ★ Do you have a barbecue grill and what is the cooking area like?

 We provide propane and have grilling utensils.
-The outdoor gas BBQ grill has 2 cooking areas and side burner.
+There are two outdoor gas BBQ grills.

 ★ My only question is that we like to have family meals together.
 I see a table that seats 8 in the main house.
 Is there another table that would seat 7 for the grandchildren?